-- 1. Except as exempt under CDC 25.050(A), the following are subject to Class I Historic Design Review to determine their compliance with the applicable approval standards: - a.
-Change in façade color; - b.
-Repair, replacement, or installation of gutters and downspouts; - c.
-Repair or construction of a new foundation; - d.
-Replacement of building material; - e.
-Repair or replacement of roof materials; - f.
-Repair, replacement, or installation of windows, window sashes, or storm windows; - g.
-Addition of egress windows; - h.
-Landscape changes that require a building or development permit; - i.
-Construction of fences; - j.
-Construction of walls; - k.
-Construction of in-ground pools; - I. Replacement and installation of mechanical equipment on the exterior of a building; - m.
+- 1. Except as exempted by CDC 25.050(A), the following are subject to Class I Historic Design Review to determine their compliance with the applicable approval standards: - a.
+Change in façade color; - b.-Repair, replacement, or installation of gutters and downspouts; - Repair or construction of a new foundation; - d.-Replacement of building material; - e.
+Repair or replacement of roof materials; - f.-Repair, replacement, or installation of windows, window sashes, or storm windows; - g.
+Addition of egress windows; - Landscape changes that require a building or development permit; - i.
+Construction of fences; - i.
+Construction of walls; - k.-Construction of in-ground pools; - I. Replacement and installation of mechanical equipment on the exterior of a building - m.
 Replacement or installation of solar energy systems; - n.
 Replacement or installation of skylights; and - o.
-Replacement or installation of sidewalks. - 2.
-The following are subject to Class I Historic Design Review to determine their compliance with the applicable approval standards: - a.
-Alteration of a facade when 100 square feet or less of the structure's facade is being altered; - b.
-Replacement or installation of transit shelters; - c.
-Modification of an office, commercial, industrial, public or multi-family structure for purposes of enhancing the aesthetics of the building and not increasing the interior usable space (e.g., covered walkways or entryways, addition of unoccupied features such as cupolas and clock towers; - d.
-Addition or reduction of less than five percent of total square footage of a commercial, office, public, multi-family, or industrial building; - e.
-Revised points of ingress/egress to a site; - f.
-Proposals seeking compliance with the Americans with Disability Act; and - g.
+Replacement or installation of sidewalks.

+The following are subject to Class I Historic Design Review to determine their compliance with the applicable approval standards:

+- 1. Non-exempt.
+Items listed in CDC 25.050(A)(1-17) that do not qualify for an exemption. - a.Facade Alteration.
+Alteration of a facade when 100 square feet or less of the structure's facade is being altered; - Replacement or installation of transit shelters: - c.
+Modification of an office, commercial, industrial, public or multi-family structure for purposes of enhancing the aesthetics of the building and not increasing the interior usable space (e.g., covered walkways or entryways, addition of unoccupied features such as cupolas and clock towers; - d.Addition or reduction of less than five percent of total square footage of a commercial, office, public, multi-family, or industrial building; - 4.e.
+Ingress/egress.
+Revised points of ingress/egress to a site; - 5.f.
+Americans with Disabilities Act.
+Proposals seeking compliance with the Americans with Disabilities Act. not including the public right-of-way; and - 6.g.
+Art and Statuary.
 Construction of freestanding art and statuary over 10 feet tall.